[DIY] Solar Inverter Sizing and Installation Complete Step By Step Guide

 The Bottom Line

-A solar system lives and dies by its inverter.
-Sizing it correctly (embracing a little clipping) saves you money on equipment.
+A solar system load capacity depends on its inverter.
+Sizing it correctly saves you money on equipment.
 Installing it in a cool, shaded, garage location saves you money on replacement.

 And if you are standing in the electrical aisle of a big box store looking at inverters?
 Go one size smaller than you think, but one quality tier higher.
 A cheap 6kW inverter is a headache.
 A high-end 5kW inverter is a 15-year peace of mind.